-- interest paid on Consolidated Obligations and deposits to fund assets; - costs of providing below-market-cost Advances and direct grants and subsidies under the Affordable Housing Program; and - non-interest expenses.
+- interest paid on Consolidated Obligations and deposits to fund assets; - costs of providing below-market-rate Advances and direct grants and subsidies under the Affordable Housing Program; and - non-interest expenses.

 The largest component of earnings is net interest income, which equals interest income minus interest expense.
 We derive net interest income from the interest rate spread earned on assets versus funding costs and the use of financial leverage.
-Each of these can vary over time with changes in market conditions, including most importantly interest rates, business conditions and our risk management activities.